oneineight/splat/README.md

 ## About

-This version is a work in progress.
-It does exactly the same calculations as the basic Splat! system, but uses CPU threading to speed things up.
+This version is based off SPLAT!
+1.4.2 and does exactly the same calculations but uses CPU threading to speed things up.
+It also incorporates large number of bugfixes, as well as new antenna-height code.

-Future version will either use OpenCL or Vulkan to hand computation off to a graphics card in the hopes of even more speed improvements.
-In preparation for this, itwom3.0 was made fully C99-compliant, as all the current implementations of OpenCL drivers require that.
-(Later versions of OpenCL allow C++, but none of the common GPU drivers support that).

 ## Getting Started